CURBSIDE AT ATLANTA'S TEMPORARY TERMINAL

 While we've published over a hundred photos of Atlanta's "Temporary Terminal" that served the city from 1948 to 1961, virtually all of those have shown the classic airliners of yesteryear or well dressed passengers presumably heading to exciting, far-flung destinations.
 Here we take a look at Atlanta air travel from a slightly less glamorous perspective, the curbside.
 Passenger drop off and pick up areas, parking lots, taxis, buses, valet parking - this is how passengers originating in Atlanta would have experienced the airport before or after their flight.
 The landscape has since changed completely, the cars are now classics and these mundane views of parking lots and spartan airport buildings seem slightly otherworldly six decades later.

 A rare color view of Atlanta's temporary passenger terminal entrance circa 1960.
-This entire scene is now under the roof of the City North hangar off of Toffie Terrace, originally built by Eastern Air Lines in the 1960s, recently used by ExpressJet and now leased by Delta.
+This entire scene is now under the roof of the City North hangar off of Toffie Terrace, originally built by Eastern Air Lines in the 1960s, now leased by Delta.
+Thanks to O.M. for identifying the cars: "a 55 Buick, 55 Chevy, two 57 Oldsmobiles, 56 Chevy, 58 Ford, and a 56 Ford in foreground."

 Below: Another rare color view circa 1960, this time facing southeast from the elevated parking lot on the far west end of the temporary terminal.
 Concourse B of the turquoise "Jet Age" terminal can be seen under construction in the distance at the center of the photo.
 Three Delta Convair 440s, two Capital Airlines Viscounts and three Southern DC-3s can be seen at the west concourse.